wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/manager-identity-verification.rst

 Windows endpoint
 ^^^^^^^^^^^^^^^^

-The following steps serve as a guide on how to enroll a Windows endpoint by using certificates to verify the manager's identity:
+The following steps serve as a guide on how to enroll a Windows endpoint by using certificates to verify the manager identity:

 The Wazuh agent installation directory depends on the architecture of the host.